documentationfor yFiles for HTML 3.0.0.1

 Invalid port candidates add visual feedback to edge creation: the red square of the invalid port candidate in the middle shows explicitly that it is not allowed to connect to that node.

-Note that invalid port candidates are visually indicated, thus providing a better user experience than simply not providing a port candidate.
-They can also help distinguishing the case “no edge may connect here” (no candidate) from “this edge may not connect here” (invalid candidate) — similar to disabled UI controls.
+Note that invalid port candidates are visually indicated, providing a better user experience than simply not providing a port candidate.
+They also distinguish the case “no edge may connect here” (no candidate) from “this edge may not connect here” (invalid candidate), similar to disabled UI controls.

-A third kind of validity is DYNAMIC: a dynamic port candidate has no fixed position but will be placed at the current (cursor) location.
-This usually has to be accompanied by a gesture, usually the Shift ⇧ key held down.
+A third kind of validity is DYNAMIC: a dynamic port candidate has no fixed position but will be placed at the current cursor location.
+This usually requires a gesture, such as holding down the Control key.

-When edge creation is finished IPortCandidate’s port property is queried first.
+When edge creation is finished, the IPortCandidate’s port property is queried first.
 If the candidate represents an existing port, that port is used.
-If not, the createPort method is called by CreateEdgeInputMode to create and provide an appropriate port.
+Otherwise, the createPort method is called by the CreateEdgeInputMode to create and provide a suitable port.

-IPortCandidates are provided by an IPortCandidateProvider which is retrieved from the lookup of a potential port owner.
-During edge creation CreateEdgeInputMode calls the following methods:
+IPortCandidates are provided by an IPortCandidateProvider, which is retrieved from the lookup of a potential port owner.
+During edge creation, the CreateEdgeInputMode calls the following methods:

 Method Description

-getAllSourcePortCandidates(IInputModeContext)Called at the beginning of edge creation for a list of all possible candidates for an edge’s source port.
+getAllSourcePortCandidates(IInputModeContext)Called at the beginning of edge creation to get a list of all possible candidates for an edge’s source port.

-getTargetPortCandidates(IInputModeContext, IPortCandidate)Called during edge creation for a list of all possible candidates for a target port for an edge which starts at the given source port candidate.
+getTargetPortCandidates(IInputModeContext, IPortCandidate)Called during edge creation to get a list of all possible candidates for a target port for an edge that starts at the given source port candidate.

-getAllTargetPortCandidates(IInputModeContext)Called during edge creation for a list of all possible candidates for target ports.
+getAllTargetPortCandidates(IInputModeContext)Called during edge creation to get a list of all possible candidates for target ports.

-Implementers have to implement above methods to return an appropriate list of candidates.
-Note that this list may be empty (or contain only invalid candidates) if an edge should not connect to the owner which is related to the provider.
+Implementers must implement the methods above to return an appropriate list of candidates.
+This list may be empty (or contain only invalid candidates) if an edge should not connect to the owner associated with the provider.

-The PortCandidateProviderBase class is a simplification of the IPortCandidateProvider interface.
+The PortCandidateProviderBase class simplifies the IPortCandidateProvider interface.
 All its IPortCandidateProvider method implementations delegate to the getPortCandidates method and thus all return the same set of candidates.
 They can also be overridden to return something different, of course.
-Furthermore, PortCandidateProviderBase provides a set of convenience methods which you can use to easily create port candidates: the addExistingPorts method, and createCandidate.
+Furthermore, PortCandidateProviderBase provides a set of convenience methods that you can use to easily create port candidates: the addExistingPorts, and createCandidate.

-The following example shows a simple port candidate provider which allows edges to connect to existing ports, but only if the source port has the same tag as the target port:
+The following example shows a simple port candidate provider that allows edges to connect to existing ports, but only if the source port has the same tag as the target port:

 class SameTagPortCandidateProvider extends PortCandidateProviderBase {